-People adhere to their religion in varying degrees.
-Some practice their beliefs in every aspect of their lives, some use religion simply as a moral compass, and some use it as a coping mechanism from their troubles.
+People adhere to their religion to varying degrees.
+Some practice their beliefs in every aspect of their lives, some use religion simply as a moral compass, and some use it as a coping mechanism for their troubles.
 Some are a combination of any of these reasons, and some have other personal reasons.

 With that said, some Muslim couples will be stricter about the dress code in their wedding than others.